How To Register a Business Name in the UK: A Comprehensive Guide

 Understanding Different Business Structures

-Three primary business structures exist in the UK: sole traders, limited companies, and business partnerships.
+Three primary business structures exist in the UK: sole traders, limited liability companies, and business partnerships.
 Each structure has its own set of responsibilities and requirements when registering a business name.

 However, the most popular business structure in the UK, especially among small and medium-sized enterprises (SMEs), is the Private Limited Company (Ltd).